csjcode/solana-wizard-docs/README.md

 This developer tool is currently in progress with planned release in early 2024.

 The developer CSJcode is currently at mtnDAO, the Solana developer networking and hacking event.
-Fee free to contact him on twitter at @csjcode.
+Feel free to contact him on twitter at @csjcode.

 ### Introduction